antonalvarezbc/LynxAutomator/README.md

 - **Frame extraction:** Enables you to extract specific frames from videos while retaining the original capture date.
 - **Image renaming:** A tool for bulk renaming images according to specific patterns.

+## Download

+To download the application, follow these steps:

+1. Visit the [Releases](https://github.com/antonalvarezbc/LynxAutomator/releases/) page of the repository on GitHub.
+2. Look for the latest version or the one you want to download.
+3. Click on the selected version to access the download files.
+4. Download the  executable for **Windows**: Download the `.exe` file.

 ## Installation